 To find out about previous artists who have received funding, visit the Case Studies section.
 This can be accessed from the 'Related Links' section of this page.

-Further details can be found on their website which can be accessed from the 'Related Sites' section of this page.
+Further information on all of the above is available on their websites which can be accessed from the ‘Related Sites’ section of this page.

 For further information about any of the above details, please contact Emma Gee, Arts Officer: